 In a comprehensive analysis published in the journal Marine Policy, marine ecologists, fisheries biologists, economists, mathematicians and international policy experts show that, with rare exceptions, deep-sea fisheries are unsustainable.
-The “Sustainability of deep-sea fisheries” study, who's primary author is Marine Conservation Institute President Dr. Elliott A. Norse, comes just before the UN decides whether to continue allowing deep-sea fishing in international waters, which the UN calls “high seas.”
+The “Sustainability of deep-sea fisheries” study, whose primary author is Marine Conservation Institute Founder and Chief Scientist Dr. Elliott A. Norse, decides whether to continue allowing deep-sea fishing in international waters, which the UN calls “high seas.”

 Life is mostly sparse in the oceans’ cold depths, far from the sunlight that fuels photosynthesis.
 Food is scarce and life processes happen at a slower pace than near the sea surface.
 Some deep-sea fishes live more than a century; some deep-sea corals can live more than 4,000 years.
 When bottom trawlers rip life from the depths, animals adapted to life in deep-sea time can’t repopulate on human time scales.
 Powerful fishing technologies are overwhelming them.